 In contrast, lava is molten rock that has reached the Earth’s surface through volcanic eruptions.
 When magma breaches the surface and flows or erupts from a volcano, it becomes exposed to the atmosphere and cools, solidifying into the familiar rocky substance we call lava.

 Let’s explore the differences between lava and magma in a bit more detail.

 We find both magma and lava at volcanoes.
 In fact, it’s this liquid rock that pools in the magma chamber.
 But we know it’s magma when it’s within the surface of Earth.

 Magma is liquid rock with dissolved gas.
 As pressure builds up, the gas expands and explodes at the mouth of the volcano.

-Different kinds of volcanoes lock in different types magma underground.
-It’s the from the various types of magma that differentiate the types of volcanoes.
+Different types of volcanoes lock in different types of magma underground.
+It’s the various types of magma that differentiate the types of volcanoes.

-Because divergent plates move apart from each other at these mid-oceanic ridges, magma flows upwards from the mantle beneath.
-When the lava hardens, it becomes dark igneous rock “basalt” at rift volcanoes.
+After magma flows upwards from the mantle beneath, lava reaches the surface.
+When the lava hardens, it becomes dark igneous rock like “basalt”.

 Volcanoes erupt because of the expansion of gases at the mouth of the volcano.
 Like hot wax dripping down a candle, lava spews and flows downhill.

 When it hardens, it becomes igneous rocks like granite.
 This is why volcanoes are the foundation for igneous rocks.

 They’re also vital in the rock cycle.
 This is why geologists often refer to igneous rocks as the starting point of the rock cycle.